yenlow/agents-databricks/README.md

 **Objective:** Build a customer service agent system to handle customer requests and do product Q&A.

 ![](graph.png)
+## Setup
+- Tables
+- Vector store
+- Genie space for Chat with your tables
+- Lakebase for agentic memory

 ## Part 1: Create tools
 #### [1.1 Create SQL Functions and register as UC Functions]($./01_create_tools/1.1_create_sql_fn)
 - Create specific queries that access data critical to steps in the customer service workflow for processing a return.<br>
+- Create python functions, e.g. calling an external API
 - Register as Unity Catalog functions for governance and discoverabiliy

 #### [1.2 Create AI/BI Genie]($./01_create_tools/1.2_create_genie_space)